ay-lab/FitHiChIP/README.md

 		$OutPrefix: output prefix (including the output directory) used in the names of interval and matrix files.

-	Note: If the user does not pre-compute these matrices, he can leave the fields (B) and (C) blank.
-In such a case, the valid pairs file (parameter A) must be provided.
-FitHiChIP_HiCPro computes the matrix from the given valid pairs file.

 	#=========================

-A.4) PeakFile: Peak detection output from the reference ChIP seq signal (generally, MACS2 is used to compute the reference ChIP seq peaks).

-		**** Note: this is a mandatory parameter.
-The reference peaks are used to compute the interactions involving peak segments.

-		**** User may separately compute the peaks, or download the reference peaks from ENCODE.
+A.4) PeakFile: Reference ChIP-seq peak file (recommended to use standard ENCODE peaks.
+Otherwise, User may separately compute the peaks, using macs2, or even employ the package hichipper to compute the peaks).

+		**** Mandatory parameter.

-A.5) OutDir: Output directory containing all the results.
+A.5) OutDir: Output directory which would contain all the results.
 Default: present working directory.

+A.6) HiCProBasedir: Installation directory of HiC-pro package. (example: /custom_path/HiCPro/HiC-Pro_2.9.0/)

+	*** Mandatory parameter.

 #===================================
 B) Reference genome related parameters:
 #======================================

-B.1) RefGenome: Reference genome name for the current alignment (valid pairs file).
-Default: hg19
+B.1) RefGenome: Reference genome name for the current valid pairs.
+Can be hg19, mm9, etc. Default: hg19

-B.2) ChrSizeFile: File containing the reference chromosome size information.
+B.2) ChrSizeFile: File having the reference chromosome size.

 	Default: chrom_hg19.sizes (already provided within the TestData folder).

-B.3) RefFasta: Fasta formatted sequence of the reference chromosome.
+B.3) RefFasta: Fasta formatted sequence of the reference chromosome (such as hg19, mm9).
+	 Used to compute the mappability and GC content information (downloading instructions are mentioned above).

 		Default: hg19.fa

-	User needs to download the reference chromosome fasta file, using the above mentioned description.

-	Note: Reference fasta sequence is used to compute the mappability and GC content information

 B.4) MappabilityFile: Reference mappability file (according to the reference genome).

-	Downloaded from the site  http://hgdownload.cse.ucsc.edu/goldenPath/
+		Download from the site: http://hgdownload.cse.ucsc.edu/goldenPath/

-	Should be provided in the bedgraph format

-	If user has bigWig file, the following UCSC utility is to be used for conversion in bedGraph format

-		BigWigToBedgraph inp.bw out.bedGraph
+	*** Should be provided in the bedgraph format.
+For bigWig file, user should use the following UCSC utility for converting to bedGraph format: BigWigToBedgraph inp.bw out.bedGraph

-B.5) REFragFile: File containing the restriction fragment information, with respect to the reference genome and the restriction site.
+B.5) REFragFile: File containing the restriction fragment information, with respect to the reference

-		The file is of the following format:

-				chr     interval_start  	interval_end
+	genome and the restriction site.
+The file format (tab delimited):		chr     interval_start  	interval_end

-	The MboI restriction fragment file "MboI_hg19_RE_Fragments.bed" (most commonly used restriction fragment in various HiChIP pipelines) is provided in the TestData folder.
-For other restriction fragment files, please refer to the HiC_Pro manual to create them.
+	The MboI restriction fragment file "MboI_hg19_RE_Fragments.bed"
+	(most commonly used restriction fragment in various HiChIP pipelines) is provided in the TestData folder.
+For other restriction fragment files, please refer to the HiC Pro manual for how to create them.

-B.6) GCSize: Size of the window upstream and downstream the restriction site.
+B.6) GCSize: Size of the window upstream and downstream the restriction site, for computing the GC content.

-	Used to compute the GC content information.
-Default value is 200 (as per the specification in the package HiCNorm [PMID: 23023982])
+	Default = 200 (as per the specification in the package HiCNorm [PMID: 23023982])

-B.7) MappSize: Size of the window upstream and downstream the restriction site.

-	Used to calculate the mappability information.
-Default value is 500 (according to the package HiCNorm)
+B.7) MappSize: Size of the window upstream and downstream the restriction site, to calculate the mappability information.
+	Default = 500 (as per the specification of HiCNorm [PMID: 23023982])

 #===================================
-C) FitHiC related parameters:
+C) Generic parameters for profiling interactions:
 #======================================

+C.1) IntType: Type of interaction to be computed.
+Options are:

+		(1) peak to peak: contacts between all pairs of peak segments (subject to fixed size binning)

+		(2) peak to non peak: contacts between pairs of segments such that one is a peak and the other is a non-peak segment

+		(3) peak to all (default): here one interacting segment is a peak, while the other can be a peak or a non-peak.
+Encapsulates the options 1 and 2.
+This is the default setting, as HiChIP protocol is targeted to find protein centric interactions.
+		(4) all to all: Interactions between every possible pairs of segments are computed.
+This resembles Hi-C mode.

+		(5) Everything from 1 to 4.
+That is, all of the above mentioned interactions are computed.

-C.1) BINSIZE: Size of the bins, depicting the resolution employed.
+C.2) BINSIZE: Size of the bins, depicting the resolution employed.
 Default= 5000 (means 5 Kb resolution)

-C.2) LowDistThr: Lower distance threshold of interaction between two intervals (CIS).
+C.3) LowDistThr: Lower distance threshold of interaction between two intervals (CIS).
 Default: 20000 (indicates 20 Kb).
 Interactions below this distance threshold will not be considered for statistical significance.

-C.3) UppDistThr: Upper distance threshold of interaction between two intervals (CIS).
+C.4) UppDistThr: Upper distance threshold of interaction between two intervals (CIS).
 Default: 2000000 (indicates 2 Mb).
 Interactions above this distance threshold will not be considered for statistical significance.

-C.4) QVALUE: Minimum FDR (q-value) cutoff for detecting significant interactions.
+C.5) QVALUE: Minimum FDR (q-value) cutoff for detecting significant interactions.
 Default: 0.01

+#===================================
+D) FitHiC related parameters:
+#======================================

-C.5) NBins: Max number of equal occupancy bins employed in the FitHiC.
+D.1) NBins: Max number of equal occupancy bins employed in the FitHiC.
 Default: 200

-	*** Note: FitHiC with equal occupancy bin is used since it is recommended in the FitHiC settings.
+	*** Note: Equal occupancy binning (recommended in FitHiC) is used for contact probability estimation.

-C.6) BeginBiasFilter: A binary option.
-If 1, indicates that the interactions will be pre-filtered according to their bias values.
-Default 1.

-C.7) EndBiasFilter: A binary option.
-If 1, indicates that the bias correction is enabled.
-Here, probability of interactions (used in FitHiC) will be multiplied with the bias values.

-C.8) biaslowthr: A number (integer or fraction) depicting the lower cutoff of bias.
-Default 0.2.
-Applied when the parameter "BeginBiasFilter" is 1.

-C.9) biashighthr: A number (integer or fraction) depicting the higher cutoff of bias.
-Default 5.
-Applied when the parameter "BeginBiasFilter" is 1.

-**** Note: If "BeginBiasFilter" option is 1, interactions having bias values (both reads) within the thresholds "biaslowthr" and "biashighthr" are only considered for statistical significance test.
-If "BeginBiasFilter" option is 0, these thresholds do not have any impact.
+D.2) UseP2PBackgrnd: Can be 0 or 1.
+Applicable specifically for peak to all interactions.

+	A value of 1 means that peak to peak background will be used for contact probability estimation.
+That is, contacts between peak segments are only used for background probability estimation.
+This ensures highly stringent significance estimation.

+	Value of 0 means that all of the interactions (of peak to all category) are used for background estimation.
+	This indicates lower stringency of significance estimation.

+	User may opt for the value 1 (recommended) if very stringent output (only very highly significant interactions would be reported) is targeted.
+Otherwise, value of 0 means less stringency (higher number of interactions would be reported).

 #===================================
-D) Miscellaneous parameters:
+E) Bias correction related parameters:
 #======================================

-D.1) HiCProBasedir: The installation directory of HiC-pro package.
-Required if the user does not supply the interaction matrix, and the package requires to compute them using the input valid pairs file.

-	*** Note: If the matrices are already computed and provided as the input (using the parameters (B) and (C), this option is not required)
+E.1) BiasCorrection: Indicates if the bias correction is enabled (1) or not (0).
+Default 1 (recommended).

+	User should enable the bias correction, since without bias correction, many false positive interactions are reported.

+E.2) BiasType: Can be 1 or 2.
+This parameter signifies the type of bias correction used.

+	A value of 1 means that coverage specific bias is used.
+Value of 0 means that ICE specific bias is computed.
+	Experiments show that 1 is recommended (higher performance) (default).

+#===================================
+F) Merging nearby interactions:
+#======================================

+F.1) MergeInt: Has the value 0 or 1.
+If 1, means that interactions close to each other (both of their source and target bin pairs are very close) are merged and reported as a single interaction.
+If 0, no merging step is performed.

+ 	**** Note: Currently this feature is under development - so recommended 0 for the moment.

+#===================================
+G) Miscellaneous parameters:
+#======================================

-D.2) PREFIX: Prefix string used before any output file name.
+G.1) PREFIX: Prefix string used before any output file name.

-D.3) Draw: A binary variable (1/0).
+G.2) Draw: A binary variable (1/0).
 If 1, draws various statistical and analysis plots.
 Default 0.

-D.4) TimeProf: A binary variable (1/0).
+G.3) TimeProf: A binary variable (1/0).
 If 1, logs the time elapsed during individual steps.
 Default 0.

+G.4) OverWrite: A binary variable (1/0).
+If 1, overwrites previous FitHiChIP output file in the current execution.
+Otherwise, if 0, skips computation of already existing files.

 Describing the Output